How to Add a Link to a PDF (Free Methods)

 Learn how to add clickable links to a PDF for free.
 Step-by-step methods for creating shareable PDF links without paid software.

-There are two common things people mean by "adding a link to a PDF" - making a PDF accessible via a URL, or adding clickable hyperlinks inside a PDF document.
-This guide covers both.
+There are two common things people mean by "adding a link to a PDF" — making a PDF accessible via a URL so you can share it, or adding clickable hyperlinks inside the PDF document itself.
+This guide covers both approaches with free tools, so no matter which one you need, you will find a step-by-step method below.

 Method 1: Turn Your PDF into a Shareable Link